zibo-zhang-9/low-cost-miniature-swarm-robot-design-and-prototyping/README.md

 ## Kilobot Morphology Modifications

 A standard Kilobot platform was used as a reference system and modified in several ways.
-Different morphologies variants were tested:
+Different morphological variants were tested:

 ![Kilobot Morphologies](media/IMG_20190726_204139_2.jpg)